stable-packages/store/README.md

 ## About patch version increment

-Patch version change may still cause problem if the a module lock the exact version of this library.
+Patch version change may still cause problem if the a module locks the exact version of this library.
 But it rarely happens, and we need some versioning flexibility to make improvements to the library.

 ## Multi-versions issue